Sunrise Records: History

 Of the converted stores, Sunrise planned to stock a larger and broader array of music in comparison to HMV, including larger selections of vinyl records and music by local independent artists, as well as expanded offerings of music and entertainment apparel and merchandise.
 The new chain has been successful and profitable, with renewed interest in vinyl records having been cited as a factor in its performance (at least half a million vinyl LPs were sold by the chain in 2017).

 On February 5, 2019, Sunrise announced that it had acquired HMV Retail Ltd.—the HMV chain's British parent company—from Hilco UK for an undisclosed amount (later revealed to be £883,000).
 The company had, for a second time, announced its intent to enter administration.
 Sunrise plans to maintain the chain's operations under the HMV and Fopp banners, and mirror its larger focus on pop culture merchandise and vinyl records.
 On the day the sale was announced, 27 locations (including its flagship Oxford Street store) were immediately closed, but by late-February, five of the shuttered stores had re-opened, with at least four more to follow.
-Putman noted that it was "unlikely, but possible" that the HMV brand could theoretically be reintroduced to Canada.
+Putman noted that it was "unlikely, but possible" that the HMV brand could theoretically be reintroduced to Canada; in January 2024, sister company Toys "R" Us Canada announced plans to relaunch HMV as a store-within-a-store concept, stocking a similar selection of music, home video, and collectibles.

-In 2020, Sunrise announced the purchase of FYE from Trans World Entertainment Corporation, which will bring Sunrise to the US.
+In 2020, Sunrise announced the purchase of U.S. chain FYE from Trans World Entertainment.